epicYellow/epicYellow/README.md

 <a href="https://edubolt-ai-app.vercel.app/login">Deployment Link</a>

 <p align="left">The research of a social problem and solving said problem with AI.
-During my high school years, I often found myself struggling to keep up with the pace of my classes.
+During my high school years, I often struggled to keep up with the pace of my classes.
 Teachers typically employed a single study method, catering to the learning styles of the fastest students, leaving many behind.
-This experience, coupled with research indicating widespread student uncertainty about effective study strategies and the pressure to succeed in college, prompted me to develop EduBolt, an AI study buddy.
+This experience and research indicating widespread student uncertainty about effective study strategies and the pressure to succeed in college prompted me to develop EduBolt, an AI study buddy.
 </p>

 <div align="center">